all-things-networking/count-buffy/Readme.md

 Simply, we start from the first buffer, and dequeue a packet from the first non-empty buffer.

-These methods together define the logic of the scheduler, independent of how the underlying buffers are modelled.
+These methods together define the logic of the CP, independent of how the underlying buffers are modelled.

-The constraints for modelling the buffer behavior are implemented in the `STSChecker`, and shared by all derived schedulers.
+The constraints for modelling the buffer behavior are implemented in the `STSChecker`, and shared by all derived CPs.

 Finally, to complete the case study, we need to implement the base workload and query methods.